The Best Home Insurance Quotes in London

 There are four major home insurance types, which differ mainly by the amount of coverage they offer and by price.
 As you might expect, more coverage means higher costs – and vice versa.

-• Broad: This is a more comprehensive policy that protects things not necessarily named in your policy.
+• Broad form: This is a more comprehensive policy that protects things not necessarily named in your policy.
 For example, if theft is not listed, then the property is protected from it.
 Note that when it comes to your possessions, they are only protected from the perils named in the policy, same way as they would be under the basic coverage.

 • Comprehensive: Also known as ‘all perils,’ this is your most comprehensive coverage.
 It protects both your property and possessions from all perils, other than a few named exclusions.
 If, for instance, overland flooding is named as an exclusion, then you’re not covered for it.
 This is the most expensive type of home insurance you can purchase in London.
 Even so, you will not be covered for everything, and you should talk to your provider about what things are excluded so you can make an informed decision.